codemask-labs/eslint-config-codemask/README.md

 yarn add prettier --dev
 ```

+Copy `.prettierrc` file to your project root folder.

-Make sure the `eslint.config.mjs` config includes the below rules to avoid conflicting `eslint` with `prettier` formatting rules:
+Make sure the `eslint.config.mjs` config includes the below rules to avoid the conflict of `eslint` with `prettier` formatting rules:

 ```ts
 import codemaskConfig from 'eslint-config-codemask'